beberlei/composer-monorepo-plugin/README.md

 Complement to Composer to build monolithic repositories in PHP projects.

-Fiddler uses a single global `composer.json` with all third party dependencies that your project.
-You then define many subcomponents in sub-folders that each have their own `fiddler.json`, a simplified `composer.json`.
+Fiddler uses a single global `composer.json` with all third party dependencies of your project.
+You then define many sub-components in sub-folders, each with its own `fiddler.json`, a simplified `composer.json` file.
 Fiddler dependencies can be on either a third party Composer package or a component of the project.

 Fiddler's build step generates autoload files for each component that allow